 – A dream-like warning to Louis, the main character in Stephen King’s fictional novel, Pet Semetary.

 Part of the takeaway I get from Pet Semetary is don’t mess with magic you don’t understand – especially where a potential for horror exists!
-The main character in the novel ignores a warning from beyond the grave and suffers immensely for it.
+The main character in the novel ignores a warning from beyond the grave and suffers accordingly.

 Of all the novels he has written, Pet Semetary frightens Stephen King the most but we know it’s only fiction.
 Part of value of such fictional stories is they remind us there is a hidden history to our surroundings.
 King likely heard of legal battles between native and New England land authorities in the 1970s.
 There are haunted history writers such as Colin Dickey, who suggest that native-related ghost stories are emerging because modern Americans are experiencing an anxiety over land ownership (1).